echopen/echopen_prototyping/stable/guide_hardware.md

 ![](./guide_hardware/1_PCB/SMA_connector.jpg)

-The middle pin correspond to signal pin and the fourth over to the ground.
+The middle pin corresponds to the signal pin and the fourth over to the ground.

 ### SMT

-The Surface Mount Technology components are solder on the surface of the PCB, we don't need hole to solder them such as THT \(Through Hole Technology\) component.
-Moreover, these components are generally smaller than the THT ones to save space.
+The Surface Mount Technology components are soldered on the surface of the PCB, we don't need holes to solder them such as THT \(Through Hole Technology\) components.
+Moreover, these components are generally smaller than the THT ones in order to save space.

 To solder the SMT components, one can start by putting a small amount of solder before soldering the component: